muemich/coreos-vagrant-vulcand/README.md

 ### Hints
 If you're sitting behind a proxy you have to run an own discovery enpoint behind the proxy or if possible try to bypass the proxy.
 On a local machine mobile tethering will do the trick.

+### pros and cons of using vulcand
+Pros:
+- Interacts directly with etcd
+- Changes don't need a restart
+- No config files needed
+Cons:
+- Still beta
+- No heavy development visible

+### When to use
+For loadbalancing of APIs and microservices

 ### Future work
 Dynamic frontend and backend deployments